johngage/kibera-water-standards/content/post/we-should-talk-on-a-discord-page/index.md

 ---
-title: We should talk on a Discord page
+title: Setting up a Discord page for all members of KWSPC
 date: 2022-09-06T00:12:51.791Z
 draft: false
 featured: false